Epidemics on random intersection graphs: Main results and heuristics

 and the number of offspring of any subsequent individual is distributed as

-where $X, \check{X}, \check{Y}_1,\check{Y_2},\cdots$ are independent, $X\sim\mathcal{MP}(A)$, $\check{X}\sim\mathcal{MP}(\tilde{A})$ and $\check{Y}_i\sim\mathcal{MP}(\tilde{B})$ $(i=1,2,\cdots)$.
+where $X, \check{X}, \check{Y}_1,\check{Y}_2,\ldots $ are independent, $X\sim\mathcal{MP}(A)$, $\check{X}\sim\mathcal{MP}(\tilde{A})$ and $\check{Y}_i\sim\mathcal{MP}(\tilde{B})$ $(i=1,2,\ldots)$.

-Note that the local susceptibility set of an individual is independent of its infectious period, so $\mathcal{Z}^b$ is a single-type branching process; thus $\mathcal{Z}^b_i$ is determined by its cardinality $|\mathcal{Z}^b_i|$, in contrast to $\mathcal{Z}^f_i$ (which is single-type only if $\mathcal{I}$ is almost surely equal to a fixed constant).
+Note that the local susceptibility set of an individual is independent of its infectious period, so $\mathcal{Z}^b$ is a single-type branching process; in contrast to $\mathcal{Z}^f$, which is single-type only if $\mathcal{I}$ is almost surely equal to a fixed constant.

 Let

 be the mean number of children of an individual in $\mathcal{Z}^b$ who is not the ancestor and, for $s \in[0,1]$, define the probability generating functions

 and